-countries there may be systematic over-optimism or over-pessimism.
-Most systematically overpessimistic is Luxemburg, which is too gloomy by on average 1.75% of GDP.
+by on average 1.75% of GDP.
 Most systematically over-optimistic is Greece, which is over-optimistic by 2% of GDP on average.
-It should be noted though that not many of these averages are significant, due to the rather wide confidence intervals around the averages.
-One might wonder to what extent the pattern in Figure 2a is driven by the crisis years 2009 - 2012.
-Large, negative first-release forecasts errors are observed in particular in 2009, while in 2011 the average error is positive and quite large.
-However, leaving out these years results in a pattern that is still similar to that in Figure 2a (see Appendix D).
-Splitting the sample period into the two sub-periods 1999-2008 and 2009-2019, we observe that the first subperiod is characterized by an average degree of over-optimism, while the second sub-period is characterized by an average degree of over-pessimism.
+It should be noted though that not many of these averages are significant, due to the rather wide confidence intervals around the averages.6

+Splitting the sample period into the two sub-periods 1999-2008 and 2009-2019, we observe that the first sub-period is characterized by an average degree of over-optimism, while the second sub-period is characterized by an average degree of over-pessimism.
 Both averages are quite small, though.
-Figure 2b plots by country the average over-optimism in the second sub-period against that in the first sub-period.
-There is a positive relationship in over-optimism between the two sub-periods, but it is far from perfect.
+Figure 2b plots by country the average forecast error in the second sub-period against that in the first sub-period.
+There is a positive relationship between the two sub-periods, but it is far from perfect.
 A diehard in terms of conservatism is Luxemburg, while Greece is a diehard in terms of over-optimism.